OctopusDeploy/docs/docs/administration/OctopusDSC/Index.md

 ---
 title: Automating Infrastructure with DSC
-description: OctopusDSC is an Open-Source powershell module designed to assist with the automation of Octopus infrastructure
+description: OctopusDSC is an Open-Source PowerShell module designed to assist with the automation of Octopus infrastructure
 position: 20
 ---
 [OctopusDSC](https://github.com/OctopusDeploy/OctopusDSC) is an in-house and open source PowerShell module with DSC resource designed to reduce the overhead when automating the installation and configuration of your Octopus infrastructure.